Opsview comes with 23 Azure Opspacks to quickly get your company monitoring your Azure infrastructure and applications.

 What Opsview OpenStack Opspack can monitor

-We have created an Opspack for each of the most important OpenStack components.
+We have created an Opspack to monitor the most important OpenStack components.
 Each of the Opspacks can collect the most important information to ensure the components are performing as expected.

 More like this